primiano/perfetto-docs/docs/data-sources/power.md

 * The remaining battery capacity in %.
 * The remaining battery charge in microampere-hours (µAh).
-* The instantanous (typically the average over a small window of time) current in microampere (µA)
+* The instantaneous (typically the average over a small window of time) current in microampere (µA)

 The presence and the resolution of these counters depends on the device